zorosmith/upgraded-computing-machine/Welcome file.md

 ### [<span class="octicon octicon-link"></span>](#quickstart)Quickstart

 * * *
-Before run this package,you need to install the required dependencies
+Before run this package,you need to install the required dependencies:
+-   OpenCV version 2.4 or greater (dev version or install from source)
+-   PCL 1.7
+-   Boost version 1.50 or greater

 Git clone the package into your catkin workspace.